Briefing

 Where serious misdirection is evident, employers may reconsider their appointment offer and/or take any necessary formal action against the individual if already employed or volunteering within the organisation.

-Further information about the employer’s duty to make a referral to the DBS can be found on page 18 of the criminal record check standard.
+Further information about the employer’s duty to make a referral to the DBS can be found in the criminal record check standard.

 Military and ex-military personnel